RINEARN/exevalator/mcp/README.md

         }
     }

 Replace "/home/your-user-name/mcp-tools/exevalator/mcp/" with the actual path where you placed Exevalator.
 Following the steps above, `your-user-name` should be your system user name.

+Note: The configuration above registers the minimal Exevalator MCP tool, which does not include math functions.
+If you want to use math functions in expressions, specify `exevalator-mcp-math-preset.py` instead of `exevalator-mcp.py`:

+    {
+        "mcpServers": {
+            ...
+            // Existing MCP tool entries (if any)
+            ...

+            "Exevalator": {
+                "command": "uv",
+                "args": [
+                    "--directory", "/home/your-user-name/mcp-tools/exevalator/mcp/",
+                    "run", "exevalator-mcp-math-preset.py"
+                ]
+            }

+        }
+    }

 When you're done editing, click **Done** in the Cline panel on the left.
 The tool should now be registered as an MCP server.